 Another bad thing for the health of your enamel is mixing lemon juice or another citrus juice with baking soda to increase its whitening effect.
 This may give your teeth a brighter white, but this type of homemade whitening can also be lifting tooth enamel at the same time.

-Baking soda uses for dental health also can be as a mouthwash.
+Another of its uses for dental health also can be as a mouthwash.
 All you need is about one-half to three-fourth of a teaspoon in a glass of water to swish your mouth with.
 This homemade mouthwash can be helpful for anyone suffering from a dry mouth to keep the mouth better lubricated with how baking soda stimulates the saliva.

-If you have pieces of clothing with sweat stains, baking soda can help lift them from the fabric by making a paste with some water to rub it with.
+If you have pieces of clothing with sweat stains, it can help lift them from the fabric by making a paste with some water to rub it with.
 For those extra stubborn sweat stains, you also might want to try a tablespoon each of hydrogen peroxide and salt instead along with one-half cups of baking soda.
 This green cleaning mixture usually is tough enough to do the trick for tackling tougher sweat stains.

 Handling those annoying spots that you sometimes can find on your painted walls can be solved easily enough by making a paste with baking soda and water.
 You might want to test a tiny portion first to see how well your particular brand of paint holds up first before going full blast.
 However, this is what I do and prefer to the Magic Eraser.